avolitty/avolitty-reader/README.md

 `AvolittyReaderA()` opens a file stream from a file path for reading.

-The return value variable `q` is an `unsigned char` defined as the following error statuses.
+The return value variable `s` is an `unsigned char` defined as the following error statuses.

 - `0U` Success.
 - `1U` Error opening file "{file}".